Electrical disruptions caused by squirrels: Scope

 Electrical disruptions caused by squirrels are common and widespread.
-Between Memorial Day (May 27, 2013) and August 31, 2013, at least 50 power outages caused by squirrels (POCBS) were recorded in 24 U.S. states.
-Cities affected by POCBS included Mason City, Iowa and Portland, Oregon.
+Between Memorial Day (May 27, 2013) and August 31, 2013, at least 50 power outages caused by squirrels were recorded in 24 U.S. states.
+Cities affected by squirrel-related power outages included Mason City, Iowa and Portland, Oregon.
 Most media coverage of such events has compared the number of electrical grid shutdowns due to squirrels and those due to terrorists.
-Commentators often embellish and parody descriptions of the squirrels responsible for interrupting electrical service with allusions to military action or concerns, for example: "Squirrels mobilize, plot acts of cyber terrorism against humankind—And they're not acting alone." or "Squirrelus interruptus: 5 things shut down by squirrels—How can a squirrel bring a nuclear weapons site to its knees?"
+Commentators often embellish and parody descriptions of the squirrels responsible for interrupting electrical service with allusions to military action or concerns, for example: "Squirrels mobilize [and] plot acts of cyber terrorism against humankind[...] and they're not acting alone." or "Squirrelus interruptus: 5 things shut down by squirrels— how can a squirrel bring a nuclear weapons site to its knees?"
 Electrical grids are not the only types of infrastructure at risk from squirrels, but nuclear weapons sites have also been described as targets of squirrel attention.
 Ground squirrels have interfered with underground nuclear missile sites at Malmstrom Air Force Base in Montana.
 The squirrels are able to tunnel under fences, bypassing motion detectors.
 Like their arboreal relatives, they can damage electrical cables by biting them.
 In addition, those that do take above-ground routes onto the base trigger thousands of false alarms each year.

 Prevention

-Squirrels damage electrical distribution facilities by tunneling, by chewing through electrical insulation, or by simultaneously coming into contact with two conductors at different electrical potentials.
+Squirrels damage electrical distribution facilities by tunneling, by chewing through electrical insulation, or by simultaneously coming into contact with two conductors at different electrical potentials, their bodies acting as a bridge that spans the two.
 Typically the animal is killed by the passage of current through its body.
 Prevention is complicated by the ability of squirrels to bypass plastic animal guards, gnaw through insulation and squeeze through small openings into substations.